 Having lived in both traditional Chinese and liberal western cultures, I learn to understand and appreciate different parenting styles.
 I do not find one better than the other but I think each approach yields its merits and produces distinctive consequences.

 Some parents in the east follow what they have learnt from their parents while others rely on the new-age media.
 These parents generally find it harder to let go (regardless of their children’s age) and this can be reflected by the way they bring up their children.
-Whereas, in the west, interaction with communities, educators, and pediatricians more commonly affect parenting styles.
-Primarily, independence starts very young in the American households, and many parents ensure that their children’s upbringing reflect this unique quality.
+Whereas, in the west, interaction with communities, educators, and pediatricians more commonly affects parenting styles.
+Primarily, independence starts very young in the American households, and many parents ensure that their children’s upbringing reflects this unique quality.

 So, what are the differences?